yrccondor/wp-webauthn/readme.txt

 == Upgrade Notice ==

 = 1.4.0 =
-New "Passkey" terminology option, Related Origins Request support, multisite support (beta), improved Passkey experience and more
+New "Passkey" terminology option, multisite support (beta), improved Passkey experience and more